Do You Need a Solicitor To Remortgage?

 Should I Use My Lender’s Conveyancing Solicitor?

-Often your mortgage lender will suggest using their solicitor to take care of the legal side of the remortgage.
-As they pay a lower amount for their solicitor’s services, there are concerns that the process is slower as a result.
+Often your mortgage lender will suggest using its solicitor to take care of the legal side of the remortgage.
+This can be a good way to save money but it won’t necessarily result in a quicker service.

-It’s always recommended to hire a conveyancer or a solicitor that is regulated by the SRA, CLC, LSS or LSNI to help with your remortgage.
+It’s always a good idea to choose a conveyancer or a solicitor that is regulated by the SRA, CLC, LSS or LSNI to help with your remortgage.
 Compare My Move can connect you with up to 6 trusted licensed conveyancers or conveyancing solicitors to help make the process of remortgaging stress-free.